jacobshortall/hn-scraper/TESTING.md

 -   There are no major remaining bugs in the program.

--   Line lengths still go over the recommended 80 character limit.
-This is minor, and really a none-issue in modern terminals.

 -   Printing to the Heroku terminal required a couple of workarounds, as code needed to be committed and pushed just to test this.

+-   There were potential errors in the program that could be caused by a change to Hacker News.
+These exceptions are now handled in a runtime error.